Snail: In agriculture

-There are a variety of snail-control measures that gardeners and farmers use in an attempt to reduce damage to valuable plants.
+There is a variety of snail-control measures that gardeners and farmers use in an attempt to reduce damage to valuable plants.
 Traditional pesticides are still used, as are many less toxic control options such as concentrated garlic or wormwood solutions.
 Copper metal is also a snail repellent, and thus a copper band around the trunk of a tree will prevent snails from climbing up and reaching the foliage and fruit.
 A layer of a dry, finely ground, and scratchy substance such as diatomaceous earth can also deter snails.

 The decollate snail (Rumina decollata) will capture and eat garden snails, and because of this it has sometimes been introduced as a biological pest control agent.
 However, this is not without problems, as the decollate snail is just as likely to attack and devour other gastropods that may represent a valuable part of the native fauna of the region.